modelflows/modelflowsapp/cardiacpathologydetection.md

 *Work in progress.
 Coming soon...*

+The code to run the training and testing stages of the described system can be downloaded with the following [*link*](https://github.com/modelflows/modelflowsapp/raw/refs/heads/master/assets/codes/Diagnosis_scripts.zip).

 <!-- [*Le Clainche & Vega, Higher order dynamic mode decomposition, SIAM J. Appl.
 Dyn.
 Syst., 16(2), 882-925, 2017.*](https://epubs.siam.org/doi/10.1137/15M1054924) -->

 <!-- FOR VIDEOS UPLOADED ON GITHUB (upload them on assets/vid/ )